aliasmaus/EAHT-Monitor-App/README.md

 Once you have installed the software, open it and you will be able to sign in to your GitHub account.
 There will be an authorisation step, just accept :)

 Here is a handy [cheat sheet](https://www.gitkraken.com/downloads/gitkraken-cheat-sheet-jun19.pdf)

+## Development Documentation & Best Practice Notes

+Please keep UI code in the UI project and use the engine for all other code.

+To use your code classes in the UI project just add the line

+`using EAHT_Engine;`

+to the top of the UI class file.

+Reference classes and methods as you would from any other c# library

+For example:
+Instantiating an object
+`myObject = new EAHT_Engine.MyClass();`
+Calling a method on an object
+`myObject.MyMethod()`
+Calling a static method `EAHT_Engine.MyClass.MyStaticMethod()`

+### UI

+### Engine

+### Database